resibots/limbo/docs/tutorials/external_libs.rst

     # rest of code

-In general, library has the headers and the lib files separated or it's a header only library and does not have any libraries.
+Libraries usually have the headers and the lib files in two different directories.
+Header-only libraries only have includes.

 Check for headers
 ^^^^^^^^^^^^^^^^^